bradleypallen/keras-emoji-embeddings/README.md

 ## Results

-Interestingly, in spite of the differences described above, a t-SNE visualization of the computed embeddings shows similar clustering to the visualization shown in [[1]](https://arxiv.org/abs/1609.08359).
+Interestingly, in spite of the differences described above, a t-SNE visualization of the computed embeddings shows similar clustering to the visualization puplished in [[1]](https://arxiv.org/abs/1609.08359):

+![[A t-SNE visualization of the computed embeddings]](emoji_emb_viz.png)

 ## Usage